 committee letter: Single evaluation letter signed by multiple evaluators.
 Check with individual programs about how/whether these are considered.

 Complete: Application status that indicates VMCAS received all required materials to begin the Verification process.
-It can take up to 4 weeks from the time your application is marked as "Complete" to be verified.
+It takes 2 weeks on average from the time your application is marked as "Complete" to be verified.
 This status does not guarantee that you met the requirements of all your Colleges of Veterinary Medicine.
 It is your responsibility to ensure you meet all program requirements.

 composite letter: Multiple evaluation letters individually written, signed, and grouped together.
 These should be submitted electronically by each individual evaluator.